fabriziocacicia/monitoring_rewards/README.md

 ```

 ### Train on multiple episodes
-When you train an agent on multiple episodes you will reset the environment every time an episode end.
+When you train an agent on multiple episodes you usually reset the environment every time an episode end.

 You can do the same with a Monitor:
 ```python